How to Grill Corn

 How to Serve Grilled Corn

 While the corn is still hot, brush each cob with butter and sprinkle with kosher salt.
-But you don't have to stop there--try some of these flavor combinations:
+But you don't have to stop there--try some of the below flavor combinations.
+And for even more serving ideas, head over to our story Reinvented: Corn on the Cob 5 Ways.

 - Butter, chile powder, cotija cheese, cilantro and a squeeze of lime